zalando/backstage-plugin-api-linter/CONTRIBUTING.md

 4. Test your changes.
 5. Open a [Pull Request](https://github.com/zalando/backstage-plugin-api-linter/pulls) when your code is ready for review.
    1. Mention the issue number in the comment (e.g. Fixes #37).
 6. We will review your PR, give feedback, and merge when it is ready.

+## Commit style and releases

+To ensure a seamless release process, please follow the Conventional Commits style.
+Use `yarn commit` to open a guided prompt (Commitizen) that helps you craft a valid message.
+Do not manually bump the version in package.json — versions are determined and published automatically by semantic-release based on commit history.

 Thanks for your contribution!